-On August 13, 2012, the Foundation entered into a paid-up oil and gas lease with a Corporation to explore the potential oil, gas, and coalbed methane and other minerals under park land owned by the Foundation.
+On August 13, 2012, the Foundation entered into a paid-up oil and gas lease with a corporation to explore the potential oil, gas, and coalbed methane and other minerals under park land owned by the Foundation.
 The lease is a non-surface development lease.
 The lease is being granted for the purpose of permitting the Corporation to pool or unitize the leased premises with other leases or properties not owned by the Foundation, with the other leases or properties bearing the burden of surface development.
 Due to the directional or horizontal drilling originating from the surface entry on a parcel not owned by the Foundation, the wellbore may pass through or terminate below the leased premises.

 The term of the lease is for five years, and for as long thereafter as prescribed payments are made, or for as long thereafter as operations are conducted on the property.
 If oil or gas is extracted from the property, the Foundation will receive a percentage of the net revenue realized by the Corporation.
-During the year ended December 31, 2022, the Corporation placed several new wells into operation and in addition, the price of oil and gas increased significantly resulting in an increase in the amounts received by the Foundation.

-During the years ended December 31, 2022 and 2021, the Foundation recognized \$5,436,469 and \$95,401, respectively, in royalty income from oil or gas extracted from the property.
+During the years ended December 31, 2024 and 2023, the Foundation recognized \$1,000,969 and \$1,342,263, respectively, in royalty income from oil or gas extracted from the property.